·3 min read

 Wave 2: Reusable UI Component Library

-I built 13 reusable UI primitives using shadcn/ui: MealCard for visual meal display, MacroTile and MacroRing for nutrition data visualization, DayTabStrip for plan navigation, EntityCard for library items, AIChatFAB for the AI chat assistant, and more.
-All follow compound-component patterns so the React Native mobile app (Tamagui) can reuse the logic later.
+I built 13 reusable UI primitives using shadcn/ui: MealCard for visual meal display, MacroTile and MacroRing for nutrition data visualization.

 Wave 3: App Shell and Navigation Redesign